NO CONTACT RULE: Moving on from the ex after a breakup

 Draw a line in the sand, and declare to yourself, "No More"!
 And once you do- leap the worthy path of recovery.

 Moving forward on a healthy path is not possible after a breakup when contact with an ex continues.
-Having a plan to stick with the No Contact Rule can significantly help your success.
+Having a plan to stick with the No Contact Rule can significantly help.

 A plan allows you to better take care of yourself during this time, Here are a few tips:

-Here are some tips and methods you will want to follow to help you succeed with No Contact:
+Here are some tips and methods to follow to help you succeed with No Contact:

 • Set this boundary with your ex: Make it clear to your ex (if necessary)—that you must no longer have contact, all, or any form of communication (this is for your good).
 Your ex must know if he/she expects to keep the contact going.
 Whether you text or message them or tell them face to face, do it and don’t put it off.

-• Support: Support is crucial.
+• Get Support: No Contact from an ex is not easy for most; it is hard and often painful.
+Support is crucial.
 Be sure to have friends and family- ready to call- and ask for their support (let them know the situation).
 Try finding one particular person who can respectfully hold you accountable to this commitment of no more contact.

 • Get involved with a recovery or relationship support group.
 In 12-step recovery groups, many people will understand what you are going through.
 Check to see if any of these are near you – CODA, ACDF, ACOA, SLAA -- some of these also offer online phone support groups.
 Also, sign up for my newsletter to learn the future dates of my next online recovery groups.

-• Have goals and activities planned throughout each week- a few healthy suggestions might include:
+• Plan each week: Have goals and activities planned throughout each week- a few healthy suggestions might include:

 • Spend time at a park; take a walk.